ThatOneMHMD/02-MyProtfolio-MuhammadAtrach-/README.md

 ## Credits

-ThatOneMHMD - The creator of the new website and the one who updated all accesibility standards!
+ThatOneMHMD - The creator of this website!
 (Link: https://github.com/ThatOneMHMD)